JanHerca/urantiapedia/output/wikijs/en/article/Rafael_Mondejar/La_carrera_ascendente.md

 **Trinitized Ambassadors** are non-finalist mortals <ins>embraced by the Trinity in groups of 7,000</ins>, of whom probably 1,000 are assigned at any one time to each SU, where they are associated with the Ancients of Days, who <ins>send them out as their Trinitized Ambassadors</ins> to serve in the SUs, where they <ins>perform special and important services at the Minor Sector Headquarters</ins>, among a variety of other functions, for they are the master minds of their respective groups and are qualified to assist the SU rulers in understanding and administering the interests of the worlds from which these mortals hail.
 Nearly 500 million of these Trinitized Ambassadors are registered on Uversa.

-The selection of these nonfinalist mortal candidates for the Trinity embrace of the Order of Trinitized Ambassadors is conducted on Paradise in accordance with the reports of their Havona instructors.
+**The selection of these nonfinalist mortal candidates** for the Trinity embrace of the Order of Trinitized Ambassadors <ins>is conducted on Paradise in accordance with the reports of their Havona instructors</ins>.
 This Order of Trinitized Ambassadors, together with the Order of Trinitized Custodians (which consists of Seraphim and Midwayers who have attained the Mortal Finaliter Corps), are commonly designated the Trinitized Sons of Election.

 **180**